metabase/metabase/docs/users-guide/05-visualizing-results.md

 ### Gauges

 Ah, gauges: you either love 'em or you hate 'em. …Or you feel "meh" about them, I guess.
-Whatever the case, gauges allow you to show a single number and where its value falls within a set of colored ranges that you can specify.
+Whatever the case, gauges allow you to show a single number in the context of a set of colored ranges that you can specify.
 By default, when you choose the Gauge visualization, Metabase will create red, yellow, and green ranges for you.

 ![Gauge](images/visualizations/gauge.png)